wareya/gammakit/readme.txt

-As of writing, clippy processes gammakit with no complaints after giving the following invocation: cargo clippy -- -A clippy::type_complexity -A clippy::cyclomatic_complexity -A clippy::len_zero -A clippy::cast_lossless -A clippy::needless_return -A clippy::map_entry -A clippy::collapsible_if
+As of writing, clippy processes gammakit with no complaints after giving the following invocation: cargo clippy -- -A clippy::type_complexity -A clippy::len_zero -A clippy::cast_lossless -A clippy::needless_return -A clippy::map_entry -A clippy::collapsible_if